Eternal Atake

 Eternal Atake is the second studio album by the American rapper and singer Lil Uzi Vert.
 It was released through Generation Now and Atlantic Records on March 6, 2020.
 The album features a sole guest appearance from American singer Syd.
 The production was handled by Bobby Raps, Brandon Finessin, Bugz Ronin, Chief Keef, Oogie Mane, TM88, Wheezy, and others.
 It is their first project since their debut studio album, Luv Is Rage 2 (2017).
 The album was supported by the singles "Futsal Shuffle 2020" and "That Way", which later appeared as the album's bonus tracks.

 A week later, on March 13, the deluxe version of the album, titled Lil Uzi Vert vs. the World 2 was released as a surprise album.
 The album served as a sequel to their third mixtape, Lil Uzi Vert vs. the World (2016), which was released four years earlier.
-The album features new guest appearances from American rappers Chief Keef, 21 Savage, Future, Young Thug, Gunna, Lil Durk, Young Nudy, and Nav.
+The album features new guest appearances from Chief Keef, 21 Savage, Future, Young Thug, Gunna, Lil Durk, Young Nudy, and Nav.
 Eternal Atake received widespread acclaim from critics, debuting at number one on the US Billboard 200, earning 288,000 album-equivalent units in its first week.
 The album earned 400 million US streams in its first week, which was the fourth-largest streaming debut at the time of its release.